 Disadvantages:

-- May feel rough or scratchy in some cases
+- May feel rough or scratchy depending on the grade

 - Requires professional cleaning

-- Prone to felting and shrinking if not cleaned properly
+- Prone to felting or shrinking if not cleaned properly

 - May attract moths and insects if not regularly used

-Wool works well for classic, tailored furniture styles like mid-century modern or traditional pieces.
-It’s best for adult areas like formal living rooms or home offices rather than high-traffic family spaces.
+Best for: Classic, tailored furniture styles such as mid-century modern or traditional pieces.
+Suitable for adult-oriented spaces like formal living rooms or home offices rather than high-traffic family areas.

 Nylon